Fractionally modulated discrete Carleson's Theorem and pointwise Ergodic Theorems along certain curves: Introduction

 is bounded on $L^2(\R)$.
 Subsequently, Guo \cite{GuoOscillatory} generalized the above result by establishing boundedness on $L^p(\mathbb{R})$ for the following operators This line of investigation has attracted attention, and since then, variational bounds have been obtained even for higher dimensional analogues, see for example \cite{Guo2020} or \cite{wan2024sharpvariationalinequalitiesoscillatory}, and the natural question regarding the corresponding discrete analogues for more general phases has been raised.

-Lilian Pierce conjectured that the discrete analogue of $\mathcal{C}_2$ is bounded on $\ell^2(\Z).$ The first result in this direction was by Krause and Lacey \cite{KrauseLacey16} where the $\ell^2(\Z)$-boundedness was verified under the restriction that the set of modulations has sufficiently small arithmetic Minkowski dimension.
-Subsequently, this restriction was dropped and the result was generalized in higher dimensions \cites{KrauseRoos22,Krause24} with the $\ell^p(\mathbb{Z})$ case settled as well, for $p\in(1,\infty)$.
+Lillian Pierce conjectured that the discrete analogue of $\mathcal{C}_2$ is bounded on $\ell^2(\Z).$ The first result in this direction was by Krause and Lacey \cite{KrauseLacey16} where the $\ell^2(\Z)$-boundedness was verified under the restriction that the set of modulations has sufficiently small arithmetic Minkowski dimension.
+Subsequently, this restriction was dropped, the result was generalized in higher dimensions and in the multiparameter setting \cites{JB,KrauseRoos22,Krause24} with the $\ell^p$ case settled as well, for $p\in(1,\infty)$.

 Theorem~$\ref{maintheorem}$ is a certain discrete analogue of Guo's result and the $c$-modulated Carleson operators in \eqref{defCc} can be viewed as intermediate operators between the discrete Carleson operator